kick3468/DesignPatterns/README.md

 # DesignPatterns
-This package demostrates how to implement different types of design pattern
+This package demonstrates how to implement different types of design pattern